samiralam/rules-compendium/docs/phb/3-character-classes/ranger.md

     **Actions**
     </p>

-    ***Beast’s Strike.*** *Melee Attack Roll:* Bonus equals your spell attack modifier, reach 5 ft. *Hit:* 1d6 + 2 plus your Wisdom modifier Bludgeoning or Piercing damage (your choice when you summon the beast), and the target has the [Grappled](/sources/dnd/free-rules/rules-glossary#GrappledCondition) condition (escape DC equals your spell save DC).
+    ***Beast's Strike.*** *Melee Attack Roll:* Bonus equals your spell attack modifier, reach 5 ft. *Hit:* 1d6 + 2 plus your Wisdom modifier Bludgeoning or Piercing damage (your choice when you summon the beast), and the target has the [Grappled](/sources/dnd/free-rules/rules-glossary#GrappledCondition) condition (escape DC equals your spell save DC).

 !!! info "Beast of the Sky"